FISHING LEAGUE WORLDWIDE

 The Rayovac FLW Series is where the sport’s emerging stars compete for big money and priority entry into the FLW Tour.

 How much can I win?: Pros – up to $40,000 plus a boat and outboard motor; co-anglers – a boat and outboard motor plus up to $5,000 (including contingency awards in both divisions).
-See payout by tournament (click on any event in the schedule and navigate to the Details tab to view the payout table).
+Click here to see the full Schedule and Payouts. (click on any event in the schedule and navigate to the Details tab to view the payout table).

 How much does it cost?: $1,500 per event for pros; $500 per event for co-anglers.
 See entry fees and rules.

 How many events?: Three qualifying events per division – five divisions – plus a chance to advance to the no-entry-fee Rayovac Series Championship and the 2015 Forrest Wood Cup.